Geonkick-Synthesizer/geonkick/README.md

 Geonkick is a synthesizer that can synthesize elements of percussion.
-The most basic examples are: kicks, snares, hit-hats, shakers, claps, steaks.
+The most basic examples are: kicks, snares, hit-hats, shakers, claps, sticks.

 License: GPLv3